 1005 | Roger | Williams | 07/15/2019 00:00:00 | Diabetes, High Blood Pressure |

-The PostgreSQL query uses the keyword to match text values against a pattern using wildcards.
+keyword to match text values against a pattern using wildcards.
 Here, the '%' is a wildcard character that matches zero or more characters.
-The function converts the condition to lower case before checking with the keyword, ensuring the case-insensitive match to 'diabetes'.
-This query will return all records in the table where the condition contains the term 'diabetes'.
+The LOWER(condition)

 The best way to prepare for a SQL interview, besides making sure you have strong SQL fundamentals, is to practice a ton of real SQL questions that were asked in recent job interviews.
 In addition to solving the above Option Care Health SQL interview questions, you should also solve the 200+ DataLemur SQL Interview Questions which come from companies like Google, Uber, and Microsoft.